 The interim Environmental Impact Assessment prepared in support of the proposed development identified a potential habitat for Bobollinks, particularly on the east parcel.
-Further bird surveys for the subject site are required, which are anticipated to be completed in the spring and summer months.
+Further bird surveys for the subject site are required, which are currently being completed in the spring and summer months of 2021.
 Upon the completion of the additional surveying, a Final Environmental Impact Assessment will be prepared for the proposed development.
 If required, an application for a benefit permit will be submitted.
 The concept of a benefit permit is to provide more habitat for species on a permanent basis in an alternative area when an existing area is being lost.
 This ultimately provides a benefit to the species.
 We reiterate that the subject lands form part of the applicant's greater land holdings, providing the opportunity to accommodate a permanent habitat outside of the area of proposed development, as illustrated in Figure 13 above.

 Section 3 of the PPS seeks to ensure the protection of public health and safety.
 The policies in this section direct development away from natural hazard lands such as floodplains and erosion-prone areas.
 This section also seeks to protect development from human-made hazards such as former mining and aggregate extraction operations, and other types of contaminated areas.
-The proposed development is not located within natural hazard lands, and no known aggregate extraction sites are located in proximity to the subject lands.
+The proposed development is not located within any mapped natural hazard lands, and no known aggregate extraction sites are located in proximity to the subject lands.
+A 30-metre setback from the existing watercourse on the east parcel is proposed, as well as 6-metre structure setback from the realigned intermittent channels on the west parcel, in accordance with CRCA guidelines.